-They also manufacture medical devices, pharmaceutical, and consumer packaged goods.
-I bet you’ve used JNJ’s famous products: Johnson’s Baby, Nutraderm, Aveeno, or Clean & Clear.
+They also manufacture medical devices, pharmaceuticals, and consumer packaged goods.
+Some of their famous brands include Johnson’s Baby, Nutraderm, Aveeno, and Clean & Clear.

 - They can endure tougher years and still increase the dividends they pay out.

-- They can spend plenty of money in making the business grow, which is important in making the share price increase.
+- They can spend plenty of money on making the business grow, which is important in making the share price increase.

-With companies like JNJ, you’re going to pay a premium due to their quality.
-In my opinion, that’s fine, as you know you’re buying a chunk of a great company.
+With companies like JNJ, you’re probably going to pay a premium due to their quality.
+In my opinion, that’s fine, as you know you’re buying a piece of a great company.